 Metabolism of I-menthol in rats was investigated both in vivo and in vitro.
-Metabolites isolated and characterized from the urine of rats after oral administration (800 mg/kg of body weight/day) of I-menthol were the following: p-menthane-3, 8-diol (II), p-menthane-3, 9-diol (III), 3, 8-oxy-p-menthane-7-carboxylic acid (IV), and 3, 8-dihyroxy-p-menthane-7-carboxylic acid (V).
-In vivo, the major urinary metabolites were compounds II and V. Repeated oral administration (800 mg/kg of body weight/day) of I-menthol to rats for 3 days resulted in the increase of both liver microsomal cytochrome P-450 content and NADPH-cytochrome c reductase activity by nearly 80%.
-Further treatment (for 7 days total) reduced their levels considerably, although the levels were still higher than the control values.
+The following were metabolites isolated and characterised from the urine of rats after oral administration (800 mg/kg of body weight per day) of I-menthol: p-menthane-3, 8-diol (II), p-menthane-3, 9-diol (III), 3, 8-oxy-pmenthane-7-carboxylic acid (IV), and 3, 8-dihyroxy-p-menthane-7-carboxylic acid (V).
+Compounds II and V were the major urinary metabolites in vivo.
+Repeated oral administration (800 mg/kg of body weight/day) of I-menthol to rats for 3 days resulted in the increase of both liver microsomal cytochrome P-450 content and NADPH-cytochrome c reductase activity by nearly 80%.
+Further treatment (for 7 days total) considerably reduced their levels, although the levels were still higher than the control values.
 Both cytochrome b5 and NADH-cytochrome c reductase levels were not changed during the 7 days of treatment.
-Rat liver microsomes readily converted I-menthol to p-menthane-3, 8-diol (II) in the presence of NADPH and O2.
+Rat liver microsomes readily converted I-menthol to p-menthane-3, 8diol (II) in the presence of NADPH and O2.
 This activity was significantly higher in microsomes obtained from phenobarbital (PB)-induced rats than from control microsomal preparations, whereas 3methylcholanthrene (3-MC)-induced microsomes failed to convert I-menthol to compound II in the presence of NADPH and O2.
-L-Menthol elicited a type I spectrum with control (Ks = 60.6 microM) and PB-induced (Ks = 32.3 microM) microsomes whereas with 3MC-induced microsomes it produced a reverse type I spectrum (Madyastha and Srivatsan , 1988).
+L-Menthol elicited a type I spectrum with control (Ks=60.6 microM) and PB-induced (Ks=32.3 microM) microsomes whereas it produced a reverse type I spectrum with 3MCinduced microsomes (Madyastha and Srivatsan, 1988).

-One randomized 4-way crossover study was designed to determine the effect of peppermint oil and ascorbylpalmitate on cytochrome P4503A4 (CYP3A4) activity in vitro and oral bioavailability of felodipine in humans.
+One randomised 4-way crossover study was designed to determine the effect of peppermint oil and ascorbylpalmitate on cytochrome P4503A4 (CYP3A4) activity in vitro and oral bioavailability of felodipine in humans.
 The method was the study of the reversible mechanism-based inhibitions of nifedipine oxidation in human liver microsomes.
-Oral administration of 10-mg extended-release tablet of felodipine with grapefruit juice (300 mL), peppermint oil (600 mg), ascorbyl palmitate (500 mg), or water, were given to 12 healthy volunteers, and determined the pharmacokinetics of felodipine and dehydrofelodipine.
+Oral administration of 10-mg extended-release tablet of felodipine with grapefruit juice (300 ml), peppermint oil (600 mg), ascorbyl palmitate (500 mg), or water, were given to 12 healthy volunteers, and the pharmacokinetics of felodipine and dehydrofelodipine were determined.
 The authors concluded that peppermint oil, menthol, menthyl acetate, and ascorbyl palmitate were moderately potent reversible inhibitors of in vitro CYP3A4 activity.
-Nevertheless further investigation should be done (Dresser et al, 2002).
+Nevertheless further investigation should be done (Dresser et al., 2002).

 A study compared the effects of peppermint oil with ketoconazole and D-alpha-tocopheryl poly (ethylene glycol 1000) succinate (TPGS), on the inhibition of cyclosporine oral bioavailability in rats.
-Peppermint oil (100mg/kg) tripled the mean cyclosporine maximum concentration.
-The author suggests that inhibition of cytochrome P450 3A is not the only mean by which peppermint oil enhances cyclosporine bioavailability (Wacher et al, 2002).
+Peppermint oil (100 mg/kg) tripled the mean cyclosporine maximum concentration.
+The author suggests that inhibition of cytochrome P450 3A is not the only mean by which peppermint oil enhances cyclosporine bioavailability (Wacher et al., 2002).